 On Remaining Somewhat Centrist?…

-The covid-19 pandemic has lingered much longer than nearly any of us expected.
+The covid-19 pandemic lingered much longer than nearly any of us expected.
 As time went on, more of us got increasingly frustrated.
 It was soooo easy to look for someone to blame, whatever our ethical, religious, or political persuasions.
 If I’ve remained partially sane, it has more to do with the availability of outdoor recreation in the locale where I now live than with anything I’ve been exposed to via media.

 Apple Book of Poems…